sergentd/modelisation-verification/homework/rewriting/README.md

 At the beginning, you already have:

-* a representation for algebraic abstract data types (with tests);
+* a representation for Algebraic Abstract Data Types (with tests);
-* a representation for conjectures and theorems;
+* a representation for rewrite rules and strategies;
-* the Boolean and Natural data types.
+* parts of the Boolean and Natural data types;
+* some strategy generators.

 ## Comments on Code